Fleckism/SecurityPlus/My linked notes/Practice 04.md

 Both a program and script virus can use a PDF as a vector.
 The user stated that a PDF file was recently opened.
 A program virus is executed when an application is executed.
 Executable objects can also be embedded or attached within other file types such as Microsoft Word and Rich Text Format.

-A script virus typically targets vulnerabilities in an interpreter.
+A script virus typically targets [[vulnerability|vulnerabilities]] in an interpreter.
 Scripts are powerful languages used to automate operating system functions and add interactivity to web pages and are executed by an interpreter rather than self-executing.
 PDF documents have become a popular vector for script viruses.

 A boot sector virus is one that attacks the disk boot sector information, the partition table, and sometimes the file system.